Antollo/Easypt2/README.md

 ## Overview

-__Easypt__ (_blend of easy and script_) is cross-platform structured object-oriented interpreted programming language.
+**Easypt** (_blend of easy and script_) is a cross-platform structured object-oriented prototype-based interpreted programming language.
 Its main goal is to be easy, small and extensible.
-Project started on 30th August 2018.
-Implementation of easypt2 interpreter and started on 2nd October 2019 as well as introduction of a new language standard and grammar.
-Significant improvement of parser was done in May 2020.
+The project started on 30th August 2018.
+Implementation of easypt2 interpreter and started on 2nd October 2019 as well as the introduction of a new language standard and grammar.
+A significant improvement of the parser was done in May 2020.

 ## Examples